MadeByMike/should-websites-work-without-javascript/README.md

 # should-websites-work-without-javascript
-This is just for fun, don't take it seriously.
+Source for [https://madebymike.com.au/should-websites-work-without-javascript/](https://madebymike.com.au/should-websites-work-without-javascript/) This is just for fun, don't take it seriously.